-Failing to signal before turning or changing lanes in Nevada is a misdemeanor carrying a small fine and one (1) driver's license demerit point.
+Failing to signal before turning or changing lanes in Nevada is a misdemeanor carrying a small fine and one (1) driver's license demerit point in Nevada.
 But prosecutors may be willing to negotiate the charge down to a full dismissal or a non-moving violation.

 In residential or business districts, drivers must signal no less than 100 feet prior to the turn or lane change.
 On highways, the minimum distance to begin signaling is 300 feet.
 And if there is a pedestrian in the path of the car, the driver is required to honk the horn.

 People who ignore their Nevada traffic citations are slapped with a bench warrant for their arrest.
 So it is important to retain an experienced attorney to handle the manner promptly.

 In this article, our Las Vegas traffic ticket attorneys will discuss: